georgecyberli/PhishingAnalysis/README.md

 WHOIS analysis - Performed reverse DNS of 183.90.231.122 shows the domain is from Japan

 VirusTotal and WannaBroswer Analysis - Search the full URL on VT shows some security vendors flagged as malicious/phishing with the HTLM status code 403.
-Confirmed with searchin on WannaBroswer shows HTML code of 403 forbidden.
+Confirmed with searching on WannaBroswer shows HTML code of 403 forbidden.

 urlscan.io Analysis - Used URLSCAN to check the link destination shows 403 forbidden page.
 The main domain is hxxps[://]priorityhealthconsultants[.]com